-- Strengthening the Cross Sector Alliance graduate certificate is one of our clear priorities.
-A possible collaboration with the Intersector Project in New York (http://intersector.com/) may offer additional opportunities to increase the reach of this program and does the collaboration with an incipient Initiative in Resilient Philanthropy and Public Policy (spearheaded by one of the MPA faculty). - Our dual degree program with the UA Law School is also a high priority in showcasing the value of the program beyond just the department. - Intercollegiate collaboration around food issues will hopefully lead to the creation of a Food Policy Master's program in the near future.
+- Strengthening the Cross Sector Alliance graduate certificate is one of our clear priorities. - Our dual degree program with the UA Law School is also a high priority in showcasing the value of the program beyond just the department. - Intercollegiate collaboration around food issues will hopefully lead to the creation of a Food Policy Master's program in the near future.
 New efforts to revise this initiative are underway with colleagues across multiple units on the campus. - 2.
 To further address the internationalization of the MPA program faculty have attended sessions at recent NASPAA (Network of Schools of Public Policy, Affairs, and Administration) meetings to share experiences with other small programs across the country.
 However, without infusion of additional faculty, this issue cannot be effectively addressed long term.

-3. Career Development: Skill enhancement
+3. Career Development: Skill Enhancement

 Possessing high-level methodological and policy analytical skills is critical to increase competitiveness of our students with those from larger programs.
-Faculty now work with their students in either their own offices or in the (departmental) Blair Library as that space has been renovated and is available for workshops, student teams loaning computers with pre-loaded software.
+Faculty now work with their students in either their own offices or in the (departmental) Blair Library.
 We hope to slowly build an area of skill around political geography (GIS skills are in high demand across all public affairs areas).